-7. Estimating the costs of REDD is one thing; actually delivering those emission reductions is another.
+- 7. Estimating the costs of REDD is one thing; actually delivering those emission reductions is another.
 The two cannot be wholly separated, as part of the cost of generating emission reductions from REDD is the cost of the actions needed to actually avoid deforestation ('implementation costs').
-This note does not attempt to indicate how to successfully avoid deforestation, but does show how a properly conducted analysis of the country-level costs of REDD can provide very important inputs into the development of such policies.

-8. For a country, the benefit of participating in REDD would arise from the difference between the payments it receives for the emissions reductions resulting from avoided deforestation, and its costs of achieving it.
+This note does not attempt to indicate how to successfully avoid deforestation, but does show how a properly conducted analysis of the country-level costs of REDD can provide very important inputs into the development of such policies. - 8.
+For a country, the benefit of participating in REDD would arise from the difference between the payments it receives for the emissions reductions resulting from REDD, and its costs of achieving it.
+Many governments are hoping to use REDD as a source of revenues to finance sustainable development.
+It is precisely from the difference between the costs of REDD and the compensation that countries receive for it that such financing may be generated.
 Whereas the amount and form of payments remains to be decided, the costs of avoiding deforestation depends largely on conditions within the country, and thus can be estimated even without knowing precisely how a REDD program will operate.
-Under either a market-based approach to REDD or a fund-based approach to REDD, countries need to know how much it would cost them to deliver emissions reductions.

-9. We should make clear from the outset that there is no single numerical answer to the question of what the cost of REDD is for a country.
+Under either a market-based approach to REDD or a fund-based approach to REDD, countries need to know how much it would cost them to deliver emissions reductions. - 9.
+We should make clear from the outset that there is no single numerical answer to the question of what the cost of REDD is for a country.
 Because agro-ecological, economic, and social conditions can differ substantially from place to place within a country, the costs of REDD can likewise differ substantially from place to place.
 Likewise, the cost and effectiveness of measures to reduce deforestation will vary.
 The results of the analysis of the costs of REDD will thus consist of a range of costs applicable to different situations or areas.
 It is quite likely that every country will find that there are many areas in which REDD would not be justified by any realistic payment per ton of emission reduction.
 Conversely, it is very likely that every country will find that it has many areas in which even quite modest payments for avoided emissions would render efforts to avoid deforestation attractive.
-The real issue is not whether REDD payments would be attractive at all, but how many emission reductions a country would find it attractive to provide at any given price per tC02 reduced.
+The real issue is not whether REDD payments would be attractive at all, but how many emission reductions a country would find it attractive to provide at any given price per tCO2 reduced.